-- We provide a working approach to find file-level exact code reuse in any language across all open source repositories. - We provide an approach to trace the version of a single file across all repositories and version history where either parents or descendants of that file reside. - We provide a tool to implement our approach. - We conduct a case study with four cases to answer our research questions regarding vulnerabilities that are spread via file-level code reuse.
+- We provide a working approach to find file-level exact code reuse in any language across all open source repositories. - We provide a tool to implement our approach. - We conduct a case study with four cases to answer our research questions regarding vulnerabilities that are spread via file-level code reuse.

 Our primary objective is to reduce security vulnerabilities in software by identifying cases where a known vulnerability has been fixed, but copies of versions that are still vulnerable are still in use in other projects.
 This is a well-known security risk in the software supply chain.
-The Open Web Application Security Project (OWASP) lists "Using Components with Known Vulnerabilities" in its Top 10 Web Application Security Risks (OWASP Top 10) [31].
-The software supply chain is a significant source of data breaches [23], with one estimate suggesting 80% of such breaches come from supply chain vulnerabilities [27].
+The Open Web Application Security Project (OWASP) lists "Using Components with Known Vulnerabilities" in its Top 10 Web Application Security Risks (OWASP Top 10) [32].
+The software supply chain is a significant source of data breaches [23], with one estimate suggesting 80% of such breaches come from supply chain vulnerabilities [28].
 Finding file-level duplication and locating where a file originated helps identify vulnerable or buggy code.